godotengine/godot-docs/classes/class_renderingserver.rst

 Uses a film-like tonemapping curve to prevent clipping of bright values and provide better contrast than :ref:`ENV_TONE_MAPPER_REINHARD<class_RenderingServer_constant_ENV_TONE_MAPPER_REINHARD>`.
 Slightly slower than :ref:`ENV_TONE_MAPPER_REINHARD<class_RenderingServer_constant_ENV_TONE_MAPPER_REINHARD>`.

+\ **Note:** This tonemapper does not support HDR output because it produces output in the SDR range.
+It is recommended to use a different tonemapper when rendering to an HDR screen.

 .. _class_RenderingServer_constant_ENV_TONE_MAPPER_ACES:

 .. rst-class:: classref-enumeration-constant